Robust Wideband Channel Estimation for mmWave Massive MIMO Systems With Beam Squint: System Model

-where $n_t \in \mathcal{N}_k, t = \left\{1, 2, \hdots, T\right\}$.
-It can be clearly observed from \eqref{eq:codeword} that beam squint effect extinguishes the low-rank property of the channel in the dimension of subcarrier thus causing a performance degradation of methods that use multiple subcarriers to perform joint estimation.
+where $n_t \in \mathcal{N}, t = \left\{1, 2, \hdots, T\right\}$.
+It can be clearly observed from \eqref{eq:codeword} that beam squint effect extinguishes the low-rank property of the channel in the subcarrier dimension, thus causing a performance degradation of methods that utilize multiple subcarriers to perform joint estimation.

-Since the subcarriers occupied by each single antenna user are non-intersect, we can assume all users send "1" over their subcarriers for simplicity.
-The received signal can be expressed as where $\mathbf{z}_k$ is the additive complex noise.
-Our goal is to recover the uplink channel $\mathbf{h}_k$ from the noisy received signal $\mathbf{y}_k$.
+Since the sets of the subcarriers occupied by each single antenna user are non-intersect, we can assume all users send "1" over their subcarriers for simplicity.
+By \eqref{eq:channel_matrix} and \eqref{eq:codeword}, the received signal can be expressed as